After 38 years as a litigator, Ed Oster moved out of the courtroom and became a full-time mediator. As a trial lawyer,

 He was very impressive.
 It was immediately noticeable that he is a very experienced mediator.
 Mr. Oster was compassionate and understanding with

 my client, which was important for the mediation and helped resolve the matter.
-He understood the issues and I believe did the best he could with

 - Attorney on an Insurance Coverage dispute